 Oyeyemi, 0.0.
-(2013).
-The 21st Century University Administrator: Quest for Cultural Rebirth.
+(2013).The 21st Century University Administrator: Quest for Cultural Rebirth.
 Keynote Address to the Proceedings of the In-House Training on Higher Education Administration.
 The Changing Role of the Registry in a New Era.
 University of Ilorin, Ilorin: CREDIT.

 Schein, E.H.
 (2004).
 Organizational Culture and Leadership.
 (2nd Edition) San Francisco: John Wiley & Sons

-Shen, X. and Tian, X. (2012) Academic Culture and campus Culture of Universities.
+Shen, X. and Tian, X. (2012).
+Academic Culture and campus Culture of Universities.
 Higher Education Studies.
 2 (2) , 61-65